 9.4.2.242.1 Quiet Time Period Setup

-The Quiet Time Period Setup defines a period for a peer-to-peer operation (see 11.47 (Quieting HE STAs in an HE BSS)).
-The quiet time period may be used to improve the probability of channel access for HE STAs participating in the peer-to-peer operation.
+The Quiet Time Period Setup subtype defines a period for a peer-to-peer operation (see 11.47 (Quieting HE STAs in an HE BSS)).
+The quiet time period [8203] can be used by an AP to mitigate the interference by reducing the contention from HE STAs in a period that gives preference to HE STAs participating in peer-to-peer operation.

-The Content of Quiet Time Period Setup is shown Figure 9-xyzcz (Quiet Time Period Setup).
+The content of the Quiet Time Content subfield in the Quiet Time Period Setup subtype is shown in Figure 9-xyzcz (Quiet Time Period Setup).